-The Port is seeking $3.15 million in Remedial Action Grant funding to fund two remediation projects under agreed orders initiated by the state.
-These sites include:
+- The Port is seeking $7 million in remedial action grant funding to fund three remediation projects under agreed orders initiated by the state.
+Read more

-The Port supports the City of Tacoma in their efforts to fund remaining portions of the Fishing Wars Memorial Bridge.
+- The Port also supports the City of Tacoma in their efforts to complete the replacement of the Fishing Wars Memorial Bridge.

 Preserving maritime and manufacturing lands